tiagoprn/devops/docker_composes/ansible/README.md

 Now, we can start running ansible commands or playbooks.

 ## RUNNING PLAYBOOKS

+IMPORTANT: The `hosts` (remote machines) that ansible will connect to to run the playbooks are defined at `filesystem/conf/hosts` at this repository.

 First, let's test if the remote machines are responding: